Hackout2023-SafeMyJourney/SafeMyJourney-Backend/README.md

 Welcome to the SaveMyJourney GitHub repository!
 SaveMyJourney is a safety application designed for travelers, with a focus on passengers using cabs and rickshaws.
 The primary objective of this application is to enhance the interaction between drivers and passengers through a unique QR code system.
 Passengers can easily scan the QR code, enter their source and destination, and track their ride in real-time.
 SaveMyJourney also includes a feature for unregistered cabs to address potential safety concerns.

-⚠️ **Declaration**: Some of the UI components, such as the header and login functionality, have been reused from previous projects.
+⚠️ **Declaration**: Login functionality, have been reused from previous projects.
 The remainder of the application was developed during this hackathon.

 ## 2. Demo